aarong/feedme-spec/README.md

 An `Action` message asks to invoke an action on the server.

-The server must respond to compliant `Action` messages with an `ActionResponse` message.
+The server must respond to a compliant `Action` message with an `ActionResponse` message.

-The server must respond to non-compliant `Action` messages with a `ViolationResponse` message.
+The server must respond to a non-compliant `Action` message with a `ViolationResponse` message.

 Messages take the following form: